CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 which were adopted earlier, but should be taken into account precisely from the last date of adoption of the law.
 The law is in force as long as it satisfies the conditions for the adoption of the law and as soon as the condition violated, the law loses its force until the law is re-adopted.
-In the voting of all laws, only the votes given in the last four years are taken into account.
+In the voting of all laws, only votes cast in the last year are taken into account.
 All laws are divided into several groups.
 1. Ordinary laws
 2. Strategic Plan
-3. Budget
-4. Appointed by the Legislature
+3. Appointed by the Legislature
-6. Laws that create new positions.
+4. Laws that create new positions.
 These positions are approved only by the Legislative Power.
-7. Amendments to the Charter
+5. Amendments to the Charter
-8. The charter itself
+6. The charter itself

 NOTHING removes the vote from the candidate when voting.
 ### REGULAR LAWS